unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 - whether the owner of the avatar also owns a weapon, and in which case, render the avatar along with the weapon
 - whether the avatar is rendered during the day, at night, or during sunset.

-Once configured the `onTokenUri` hook will let the Public Lock contract call a 3rd party contract to generate the JSON.
+Once configured, the `onTokenUri` hook will let the Public Lock contract call a 3rd party contract to generate the JSON.
 Given an `image` string (see below for more details), this is what the Tales of Elatora Public lock does:

 ```solidity
 // Create the json that includes the image